British Arrival and Establishment of East India Company - [December 31, 1600]

 Establishment of East India Company

-When was Establishment of East India Company?
+When was the Establishment of East India Company?
 On December 31, 1600, the East India Company was established by royal charter.
-The establishment of the East India Company is dated back to the 16th century.
+The establishment of East India Company is dated back to the 16th century.
 Back in the year 1600, a group of merchants in England wanted to trade with India and other places in the East.
 Queen Elizabeth permitted them to form a special company, called the East India Company.

 This company was like a club for these merchants, giving them the sole right to trade with the East.
 They hoped to bring back goods like spices, cloth, and tea to sell in England and make a big profit.
 The company aimed to profit from trade in thе East Indiеs, еspеcially India and Southeast Asia.
 Ovеr timе, it assumеd administrativе control, lеading to British rulе in India.